-An informal hearing is conducted based on the Authority's decision affecting participant family ("Participant") in the Housing Choice Voucher Program in accordance with the procedures described in the following section on Informal Hearings.
+An informal hearing is conducted based on the Authority's decision affecting participant family ("Participant") in the Housing Choice Voucher Program in accordance with the procedures described in the-followingthis section on Informal Hearings. the followingthis section on Informal Hearings.